Quantum Engineering Lab

 It seems slow to process—why?

-High complexity simulations (e.g., 5+ modules, power tuning + scheduler + affinity) may take up to 4 minutes.
-Try modular runs.
+High complexity simulations (e.g., 5+ modules) may take up to 4 minutes.
+Try modular runs for faster feedback.

 How accurate are the results?

-Expect 70–90% alignment with real-world patterns on well-supported setups.
+Expect 70–90% alignment with real-world patterns.
 Output is suggestive, not prescription.

 What browsers are supported?

-Chrome, Firefox, Edge, Brave on current versions.
+Chrome, Firefox, Edge, and Brave.
 Safari support is limited due to JS model threading issues.

 What are the input upload limits?